Kentucky Bounty Hunter Guide: Requirements and Steps

 Pretrial Officer Salary and Outlook in Kentucky

-In Kentucky, pretrial officers will earn between $25,732 and $33,966 per year.2 While the Bureau of Labor Statistics does not report on pretrial officers, it does provide data for private investigators, which we use as a proxy.
-In 2015, 170 private investigators were employed in Kentucky earning an annual average of $49,070.3 It is projected that between 2012 and 2022, jobs for private investigators in Kentucky will increase by 15.8%.4
+While the Bureau of Labor Statistics (BLS) does not report on pretrial officers, it does provide data for private investigators, which we use as a proxy.
+In 2021, private investigators earned an annual average of $51,110.2 It is projected that through 2030, jobs for private investigators in Kentucky will increase by 8.3%.3

-The resources listed below should help you in your search to find work as a pretrial officer or private detective in Kentucky.
+The resources listed below may help you in your search to find work as a pretrial officer or private detective in Kentucky.

-- Federal Probation and Pretrial Officer Association – An association that provides information and support for federal probation and pretrial services officers.
+- Federal Probation and Pretrial Officer Association (FPPOA): Provides information and support for federal probation and pretrial services officers.